 Because margin magnifies both profits and losses, it’s possible to lose more than the initial amount used to purchase stock or other assets.

 This magnifying effect can lead to a “margin call,” when losses exceed a limit set either by a broker or the broker’s regulating body.
 If this happens, you’ll hear from your broker.
+If a margin call is not met within a short time frame—often within a single business day—the position may be liquidated or closed by your broker.

 The “maintenance” margin limit may be increased by the broker without prior notice, but often ranges from 30% to 40%, instead of the initial 50% required at the time of purchase.